Dre Campbell Farm

 11. Spinosad

-Spinosad attacks the pests’ nervous systems, paralyzes them, and then kills them in about two days.
-You can then wash them off of your plants.
+It attacks the pests’ nervous systems, paralyzes them, and then kills them in about two days.

-However, the only drawback to using this sawfly treatment is that you cannot use it on eggs.
+However, the only drawback to using this sawfly treatment is that it may not work on the eggs.
 The soft bodies of the pests need to absorb it for it to work, and the eggs have hard shells.

 12. Beneficial Nematodes

-The nematodes enter the bodies of larvae and pupa and become parasites that eventually kill them.
+The nematodes will enter the bodies of larvae and pupae and become parasites that eventually kill them.

-Place beneficial nematodes in the soil around plants.
-These creatures will go after the larvae and pupa of bad insects in the soil.
-However, they will not hurt beneficial organisms such as earthworms.
+Therefore, place beneficial nematodes in the soil around plants.
+These creatures will go after the sawfly larvae and other bad insects in the soil.

 13. Horticultural Oil